-- Adopting a Whole school and college approach to safeguarding - A new section has been added making clear the Ensuring that safeguarding and child underpin all relevant aspects of process and policy development in schools and colleges. - · Clarifying standards of behaviour for staff and pupils - Contributing to the establishment of a safe, resilient and robust ethos in the school, built on mutual respect and shared values - Introducing appropriate work within the curriculum - Encouraging pupils and parents to participate - Alerting staff to the signs and indicators that all may not be well - Developing staff awareness of the causes of abuse - Developing staff awareness of the risks and vulnerabilities their pupils face - Addressing concerns at the earliest possible stage - Reducing the potential risks pupils face of being exposed to multiple harms including violence, extremism, exploitation, discrimination or victimisation - Recognising risk and supporting online safety for pupils, including in the home
+- Adopting a Whole school and college approach to safeguarding - Making clear the need for ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development in schools and colleges - Clarifying standards of behaviour for staff and pupils - Contributing to the establishment of a safe, resilient and robust ethos in the school, built on mutual respect and shared values. - Introducing appropriate work within the curriculum - Encouraging pupils and parents to participate - Alerting staff to the signs and indicators that all may not be well - Developing staff awareness of the causes of abuse - Developing staff awareness of the risks and vulnerabilities their pupils face - Addressing concerns at the earliest possible stage - Reducing the potential risks pupils face of being exposed to multiple harms including violence, extremism, exploitation, discrimination or victimisation. - Recognising risk and supporting online safety for pupils in school and in the home